vladbatushkov/gateway/readme.md

-  /rest-service # .NET WebApi Swagger-based connected to MongoDB /web-clinet-list # React app for Phase 1 /web-clinet-likes # React app for Phase 2
+  /rest-service # .NET WebApi Swagger-based connected to MongoDB /web-clinet-list # React app for Phase 1 /web-clinet-likes # React app for Phase 2 docker-compose.yml # Can be used to build and run containers
 ```

-We recommend you to take a quick overview of repository and start from Phase 1.
+We recommend you to take a quick overview of repository structure and then start Phase 1.

 #### Phase 1: List of Tags

 In first phase you will build a Hot Chocolate Gateway API connected to REST WebApi to manipulate list of Tags stored in MongoDB.
 You will learn how to resolve Query, Mutation and use Subscription.

-1. Create WebAPI service using MongoDB using `/rest-service` tutorial.
+1. Create WebAPI service using MongoDB using `/rest-service` tutorial (Optional).
 2. Create GraphQL Gateway API using Hot Chocolate server using `/gw-service/readme-phase1.md` tutorial.
 3. Frontend project is ready to use from `/web-client-list` folder.

+Expectations:

+- `rest-service` run as docker container.
+- `gw-service` run locally using cli or as a docker container.
+- `web-client-list` run locally using cli.

 #### Phase 2: Friend Recommendations

 Once Tags collection is working, now you will stitch your Gateway API schema with the schema of Apollo GraphQL server connected to Neo4j database.

-1. Create GraphQL server connected to Neo4j using `/gql-service` tutorial.
+1. Create GraphQL server connected to Neo4j using `/gql-service` tutorial (Optional).
 2. Update GraphQL Gateway API using Hot Chocolate server using `/gw-service/readme-phase2.md` tutorial.
 3. Frontend project is ready to use from `/web-client-likes` folder.

+Expectations:

+- `gql-service` run as docker container.
+- `gw-service` run locally using cli or as a docker container.
+- `web-client-likes` run locally using cli.

 ## Tech Stack